justinnoor/pfhowto/README.md

 ### Traffic normalization

-Traffic normalization is a broad term that refers to the mitigation of various packet discrepancies.
+Traffic normalization is a broad term that refers to the handling of various packet discrepancies.
 Packets often arrive fragmented, with erroneous TCP flag combinations, or with bogus IP addresses (spoofed).
-Some of these issues originate from malicious actors, others are a result of the many implementations of the TCP/IP protocol suite.
+Some of these issues originate from malicious actors, others are the result of the many implementations of the TCP/IP protocol suite.
 Fragmented packets are the source of myriad security exploits.
+For our purposes, our discussion of traffic normalization will include scrubbing, antispoofing, and creating rules against our `table <rfc6890>`.

 ### Scrubbing

-We use the **scrub** keyword will cleanup our fragmentation issues:
+[PF](https://man.openbsd.org/pf) provides a **scrub** keyword to handle packet fragmentation issues.
+It will re-assemble fragmented packets, discard any cruft, and drop packets that have erroneous TCP flag combinations.
+We want to subject all incoming packets to a **scrub** rule.

+Add the **scrub** rule:
 ```
 scrub in
 ```

-The above rule applies to all incoming traffic.
-It will re-assemble fragmented packets, discard any cruft, and drop packets that have erroneous TCP flag combinations.

-Please be aware that some applications require special attention in regards to normalization.
-Using an NFS filesystem for example may require that the `no-df` and `random-id` options are set because some operating systems will automatically set the **dont-fragment** bit.
+Please be aware that some applications require special attention in regards to scrubbing.
+NFS filesystems, for example, may require that the `no-df` and `random-id` options are set because there are some operating systems will automatically set the **dont-fragment** bit.
 When in doubt, research all of the **scrub** options.
+For most purposes the above rule works fine.

 ### Antispoofing

 Spoofing is the practice of using fake IP addresses to disguise the real host address, typically for malicious purposes.
-[PF](https://man.openbsd.org/pf) knows when certain IP addresses are traveling in directionsr that are impossible.
+[PF](https://man.openbsd.org/pf) knows when certain IP addresses are traveling in directions that are impossible, and has a built-in keyword to deal with them.

-Add the following rule:
+Add antispoofing:
 ```
 antispoof quick for $ext_if
 ```

+We also introduced the **quick** keyword, which tells [PF](https://man.openbsd.org/pf) to execute the rule without doing any further processing of the ruleset.
+This is desirable for handling false IP addresses because we want those packets to be discarded immediately, and have no reason to perform any additional filtering on them.

 ### Blocking non-routable IP addresses

+We created the `table <rfc6890>`, but we still have to create rules against it.
+We want to block all IP addresses from this table in both directions, not only from the outside world, but internally as well.
+Our droplets should not attempt to make connections to these IP addresses under any circumstances.

-We can block all of the IP addresses from our **rfc6890** table:
+Block IP addresses from table <rfc6890>:
 ```
-block in quick on egress from <rfc6890> to any
+block in quick on egress from <rfc6890>
-block return out quick on egress from any to <rfc6890>
+block return out quick on egress to <rfc6890>
 ```

-Here we introduce the **quick** keyword, which tells [PF](https://man.openbsd.org/pf) to execute the rule without any further processing of the ruleset.
-This is desirable for handling non-routable and spoofed IP addresses because we want those packets to be discarded immediately.
-We also introduce the **return** option for our **block** rule, which blocks outbound packets with a source address from <rfc6890>, but also sends an RST message to the host that made this attempt.
-Finally, we introduce the **egress** keyword on our **block return out** rule, which automatically finds the default route.
-This is often a cleaner method of finding the default route, especially on larger networks.
+We also introduced the **return** option, which compliments our **block out** rule.
+The **block return out** rule will drop the packet, and also send an RST message to the host that attempted to make this connection.
+Finally, we introduced the **egress** keyword, which automatically finds the default route.
+This is often a cleaner method of finding the default route, especially on complex networks.

-## Step 6 - Summarize our progress
+## Step 6 - Review and test the base ruleset

-We have a complete base ruleset that can serve as a formidable starting point for any new droplet.
-Our ruleset can easily be expanded, and our macros, lists, and tables enable us to easily incorporate additional parameters.
-Currently, we are only allowing **SSH** traffic on port 22 into our machine.
-In the future, if we need to open up some more ports, we simply add them into the list in our **pass in** rule.
+We now have a complete base ruleset that can serve as a formidable starting point for new droplets.
+Our ruleset is easy to read and can easily be expanded.
+To summarize our ruleset, we currently permit inbound **SSH** traffic, have some nice network hygiene measures in place, and have access to some critical services that safely bring our droplets into an operational state.
+For the sake of tidiness, from here forward we will no longer rewrite the entire ruleset as we expand on it.
+Instead we have included complete sample rulesets at the end of the tutorial.
+Feel free to look at them anytime.

 Here is our complete base ruleset:
 ```
 ext_if = "vtnet0"
 tcp_services= "{ 22 53 80 123 443 }"
 udp_services= "{ 53 123 }"
-icmp4_messages= "{ echoreq unreach }"
+icmp4_messages= "{ echoreq }"
 table <rfc6890> { 0.0.0.0/8 10.0.0.0/8 100.64.0.0/10 127.0.0.0/8 169.254.0.0/16          \
                   172.16.0.0/12 192.0.0.0/24 192.0.0.0/29 192.0.2.0/24 192.88.99.0/24    \
                   192.168.0.0/16 198.18.0.0/15 198.51.100.0/24 203.0.113.0/24            \